 When the field of study is clearly hostile, it might be wise not to volunteer your status as a Christian until the time is right (remember Esther).
 Christians in the early church did not seek martyrdom, nor did they run from it.
 It is a model that serves us well.
 With God all things are possible, but it will be significantly more difficult to pass by the guardians of the discipline if a student vocally claims to stand against everything he is learning.

 After an exhausting first semester, I stopped arguing with everything my professor taught and instead asked probing questions.
 Professors who do not know of my freshman zeal take me as a natural skeptic, and freely discuss the difficulties in evolutionary theory.
-In the context of the classroom, they'd be hard pressed to offer such candid answers if I boldly proclaimed my Christianity.
+In the context of the classroom, they’d be hard-pressed to offer such candid answers if I boldly proclaimed my Christianity.
 I am not suggesting in any way that deceit is a viable option; integrity and honesty are characteristics of Christ.
-If anyone were to ask me if I thought evolution were true, I would tell them clearly, no. I simply don't volunteer that bit of information.
+If anyone were to ask me if I thought evolution was true, I would tell them clearly, no. I simply don’t volunteer that bit of information.
 After all, no one suspects a traitor in his ranks.

-For fields that are not so hostile, seek out like minded individuals, Christian or otherwise.
+For fields that are not so hostile, seek out like-minded individuals, Christian or otherwise.
 Their mentoring and help will prove invaluable.
 Christians are in the unique position of possessing the Truth, and so the mind of Christ gives us the opportunity to excel in the same way Daniel did in the Babylonian court.
 Our confession as Christians will attract many interested observers, constantly watching to see to what our responses, actions and life testify.
 Fellowship and accountability are crucial; they guard against the blind spots and weaknesses that can lead to either excessive pride or intimidation.

 My first semester created a faith crisis due in large part to the fact that my identity as a Christian had often been supported with evidence and knowledge rather than a deep intimacy with Christ.
-When confronted with the thought that (gasp!) there might be evidence contrary to the Gospel, God challenged me through other believers to develop my the relationship with Christ on a level of faith — not facts.
+When confronted with the thought that (gasp!) there might be evidence contrary to the Gospel, God challenged me through other believers to develop my relationship with Christ on a level of faith — not facts.
 Nothing can shake me from my belief in God now because I know Him.
 Not because I know about Him.